 As it turns out, the absolute saving grace of Just for Kicks, and what makes it worth checking out despite its significant structural flaws (plus the usual tween sitcom cheesiness) is the character of Lauren Zelmer.
 I know this is gonna sound like I’m putting her on a pedestal, maybe even because of my old, brief crush from when I first saw the show as a teen.
 But for real.
 Katija Pevec is the best actress on the show, and her character was not only the most interesting but also had the most room to develop over time.

 Lauren has the worst home-life, with an extremely overbearing mother and a divorce alluded to.
 As a result, she is very shy, repressed and tightly wound.
-(She actually reminds me a lot of myself at that age, for what it’s worth.)
+(Lauren actually reminds me a lot of myself at that age, for what it’s worth.)
 Out of all the girls, Lauren seems to need this soccer team the most as some kind of social outlet and time to unwind.
-You get the sense that if it were not for the team, Vida and Freddy would be playing another sport and doing fine, and Alexa would still be a popular cheerleader.
+You get the sense that if it were not for the team, Vida and Freddy would be playing another sport and doing fine, while Alexa would still be a popular cheerleader.
 Yet Lauren has absolutely no friends or hobbies outside of soccer due to her overprotective mom and hectic schedule.
-(The other programs she’s signed up for are all for college prep and presumably against her will.)
+(The other programs she’s signed up for are all for college prep and strictly academic.)

 I love the dynamic with Lauren and her mom, because we see how her mom is working two jobs and overexerts herself as well.
 In some ways the Mom takes out her stress on Lauren but you can also see where it comes from.
 She wants Lauren to get in a good college and have a good life so she won’t struggle in the same way.
-Yet by constantly pushing Lauren into a million activities and college prep, the mom is unwittingly putting her in exactly the same spot now as a teen.
+The paradox is that in constantly pushing Lauren into a million activities and college prep, the mom is unwittingly putting her in exactly the same spot now as a teen.
 I love this characterization because it speaks to a real and overlooked problem with kids today, the over-emphasizing and over-preparing for college.

-(ASIDE: I didn’t have it as bad as Lauren or some other people, but I felt it too.
+[ASIDE: I didn’t have it as bad as Lauren or some other people, but I felt it too.
 Coming home from school and passing out every day, staying up until 2 or 3 AM to get all my work for AP and Honors classes done, having to keep a job and balance it with extra curriculars.
-All that, just to get yelled at for taking a much-needed nap when I got home and pushed into a college I didn’t want to go to, had no plan for once I was there, and get saddled with insurmountable debt for my troubles.
+All that, just to get yelled at for taking a much-needed nap when I got home and pushed into a college I wasn’t ready to take full advantage of.
 The fast track blows as does the idea that college right after graduation is the only option, and the way we pressure secondary school kids is legit abuse as far as I’m concerned.
-It’s great to see a tween sitcom tackle this serious issue because to my knowledge, none has before or since.)
+It’s great to see a tween sitcom tackle this serious issue because to my knowledge, none has before or since.]

 Katija’s Finest Hour